JourdanTrudeau/JourdanTrudeau.github.io/lit-comp-9.md

 ---
 layout: page
 title: Lit / Comp 9
+published: true
 ---

 This English course examines the major elements of literature as reflected in a wide variety of short stories, poetry, drama, nonfiction, and novels.
 We will be covering eleven academic learning targets all while pondering what it means to be human.

+(Credit to the wonderful Ms. Pinkerton for the description and planbook)

 <figure style='margin: 0px;'>
 	<a href='http://planbookedu.com/s/4BAD8'>